tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-File-Properties.md

 ---
-title: Get File Properties (REST) - Azure Storage
+title: Get File Properties (REST API) - Azure Storage
 description: The Get File Properties operation returns all user-defined metadata, standard HTTP properties, and system properties for the file.
 It does not return the content of the file.
 author: pemari-msft